Miguel Sandoval (composer)

-Miguel Angel Sandoval Cabrera (Guazacapán, 3 November 1902–New York City, 24 August 1953), was a Guatemalan-born American pianist, conductor and composer.
+Miguel Angel Sandoval Cabrera (3 November 1902 – 24 August 1953), was a Guatemalan-born American pianist, conductor and composer.
 He spoke Spanish, English, French, and Italian.
 His musical works contributed greatly to both countries, and he is viewed as a musical ambassador of Guatemala.

 Early life

 Miguel Sandoval was born in the town of Guazacapán, Guatemala (in the department of Santa Rosa) on November 3, 1902.
 Fray Angel Cabrera, who was a priest and his mother's uncle, supervised Sandoval's primary education.
 Sandoval's musical resources were limited in the small town where he grew up.
 He had access to a home piano, which he began playing when he was age 10, the church harmonium, and two phonographs owned by wealthy members of the community.
 As a young boy, he was fascinated by the military bands and marimba orchestras who played on national holidays and feast days.

 In 1912, Sandoval and his mother moved to Guatemala City, where he attended the private Anglo-German high school.
 In 1917, an earthquake devastated Guatemala City, leaving buildings in rubble and thousands of Guatemalans homeless.
 All schools in Guatemala City were closed, so with the help of Fray Cabrera, Sandoval enrolled in St. John's College, a Jesuit school in the neighboring city of Belice.
 At age 14, Sandoval was able to help pay his school expenses by teaching piano at St. John's.
 Sandoval stayed at St. John's for two years, briefly returned to Guatemala City, and then traveled on a steamer to the United States.